MythicalLTD/API/README.md

-# Telemetry
+# Telemetry (SOON)
-The source code of the Telemetry application that we use to collect data
+The source code of the Telemetry application that we use to collect data with php